Autism Spectrum and PDA

 • Overreliance on screens to self-regulate

-• Considered, in theory, to be a part of the autism spectrum
+• Considered to be a part of the autism spectrum

 • An anxiety-driven need to be in control and avoid other people’s demands and expectations